mcellteam/cellblender_tutorials/scripting_overview.rst

 meet a desired metric.
 It could even read data from a file to generate new geometry or add geometrical objects to an existing model.

+Follow the :ref:`data_model_scripting` tutorial for more information on using Data Model Scripting.